How I Got My Script Turned Into a Movie

 Step One: Write Something!

-Other, cleverer folks than I have said that the biggest obstacle in most writers’ paths is the fact that they haven’t actually written anything.
+Other, cleverer folks have said that the biggest obstacle in most writers’ paths is the fact that they haven’t actually written anything.
 If you want to get a book published or a movie made, you need to write it first, all the way through, from beginning to middle to end.
 Finish it, proofread and edit it, and then stop fiddling with it.
 Call it finished.
 Well done!
 Maybe your script’s not that great, but you’re already ahead of 90% of everybody who wants to make a movie.
 Now that you’ve got your script finished, you need to get it turned into a movie.
 This can be incredibly difficult.
 It can also be as easy as … a really easy thing.